cookiecutter-openedx/openedx-plugin-example/README.md

 pip install openedx-plugin-example
 ```

-A curated collection of code samples for extending the functionality of an Open edX installation using its built-in plugin architecture.
+An Open edX plugin showcasing a curated collection of code samples for extending the functionality of an Open edX installation using the built-in plugin architecture.
+This plugin can be installed in any Open edX installation version Juniper or later, independent of the installation method.
+This plugin currently runs in native builds, tutor installations, and Cookiecutter-openedx Kubernetes, amongst other proprietary installation methodologies.

 Technical features that are showcased in this repo include: